-Bike Path/Lockers - A bike path will be included as an alternate that would extend from State Street, through the Iowa State University Arboretum and the Intermodal Facility Site.
-This path would be approximately 760 feet in length and would be 10 feet wide.
-As envisioned, it would connect with the redeveloped Campustown area and into Iowa State University's campus providing a link from west Ames into the Campus area.
-The specific location through the arboretum will be designed in the final design stage of this project.
-The alignment through the Intermodal Facility site is north of, and adjacent to, the vehicular/bus entrance, on the west traveling north of the "Bus Drive" and facility along College Creek.
-The path and lockers will be bid separately as the bike racks could be used within the facility if the budget will not allow for inclusion of both.
+Arboretum Bike Path - A bike path that would extend from State Street, through the Iowa State University Arboretum connecting with the Intermodal Facility Site bike path would be included as an alternate.
+This path would be 10 feet wide.
+As envisioned, it would connect with the Intermodal Site path and Redeveloped Campustown path and into Iowa

+State University's campus providing a link from west Ames into the Campus area.
+Specifically, the path would travel through the Arboretum in the vicinity of College Creek extending from 520th Ave.
+(State St.) to Sheldon Ave, The specific location through the arboretum will be designed in the final design stage of this project.